honestjs/templates/README.md

     cd templates
     ```

-2. Use the setup script:

-    ```bash
-    ./shared/scripts/setup.sh my-project blank
-    ```

-3. Navigate to your project and start developing:
+2. Navigate to your project and start developing:
     ```bash
     cd my-project
     bun run dev